Racquet Sports: Most Popular Articles

 If you're building a badminton court at home, that doesn't mean it can't be a regulation one built to proper specifications.
 This method will accomplish that.

 There are several key steps to starting your child in squash.
 And a few steps to avoid.
-Here's a parents' guide to starting your child in squash the right way, without pressure, and with maximum fun.
+Here's a parents' guide to starting your child the right way.

 With this advice from an instructor and these ideas from a world-class player, here's how you can get on the Olympic track as a badminton player.